maadikali/dApp/README.md

 # Introduction
 The Write-To-Earn decentralized application (dApp) is designed to revolutionize how authors, bloggers, and content creators monetize their talents in the digital content realm.
 This platform introduces a Write-To-Earn ecosystem, enabling users to earn Bitcoin for their valuable contributions.
-Compensation is based on the qualityand engagement of their work, including articles, blog posts, stories, and other written content.
+Compensation is based on the quality and engagement of their work, including articles, blog posts, stories, and other written content.

 # Problem/Need
 This dApp addresses key issues in: